-POPL's SEMS has been developed in accordance with AS/NZ4801 Occupational Health and Safety Management Systems and AS/NZS ISO 14001 Environmental Management Systems.
+POPL's SEMS has been developed in accordance with AS/NZ 4801 Occupational Health and Safety Management Systems and AS/NZS ISO 14001 Environmental Management Systems.
 These standards provide guidance to assist organisations in hazard/risk assessment and auditing of these procedures.
 These standards require the development of measurable and documented objectives and targets in order to foster continual improvement and ensure that POPL meets its policy objectives.

-The Port of Portland has maintained AS/NZ 4801 and OHSAS 18001 certification since May 2014; achieving no major non-conformances in this time.
+The Port of Portland has maintained AS/NZ 4801 and OHSAS 18001 certification since May 2014 and was re-certified in 2022 transitioning to new standard OHSAS 45001; achieving no major non-conformances in this time.
 AS/NZS 4804:2001 Occupational health and safety management systems - general guidelines on principles, systems and supporting techniques is adopted by POPL to implement, develop and improve its internal management system through the systematic elimination or reduction of risks.
 In July 2018 the Port of Portland attained certification to AS/NZS 14001:2015 Environmental Management Systems and was re-certified to AS/NZS 4801 and OHSAS 18001.